nganhkhoa/ai-ass1-demo/README.md

 }
 ```

-This class is used only to create binary files of stages and load to a State.
+This class is used only to create binary files of stages and load to a State on play.

 ### Block